 The student should have a strong interest in remote sensing, active tectonics problems, and a strong background in a quantitative science (earth sciences, geophysics, geology, physics, natural sciences) with a competent background in the use of mathematics within the physical sciences.
-Ability to work with programming languages (such as Matlab and Python) as well as within a GIS framework and experience of large datasets (such as Earth Observation imagery) would be useful, as well as a willingness to engage with implementation of machine learning algorithms and high performance computing.
+Ability to work with programming languages (such as Python or Matlab) as well as within a GIS framework and experience of large datasets (such as Earth Observation imagery) would be useful, as well as a willingness to engage with implementation of machine learning algorithms and high performance computing.

 Ambraseys, N., & Bilham, R. (2003)

 Earthquakes in Afghanistan.
 Seismological Research Letters, 74(2), 107-123, doi:10.1785/gssrl.74.2.107

 Boyd, O. S., Mueller, C. S., & Rukstales, K. S. (2007)